-Racing and Wagering Western Australia is committed to ensuring the welfare of all thoroughbreds, standardbreds and greyhounds during a bushfire crisis.
+Racing WA is committed to supporting the welfare of all thoroughbreds, standardbreds and greyhounds during a bushfire crisis.

-For anyone needing assistance related to horse or greyhound welfare due to bushfires, please email animal.welfare@rwwa.com.au or contact the Racing Integrity Hotline on 08 9445 5565 (recorded message service).
+For anyone needing assistance related to horse or greyhound welfare due to bushfires, please email animalwelfare@rwwa.com.au or contact the Racing Integrity Hotline on 08 9445 5565 (recorded message service).

-This document outlines those who may be able to support fire affected owners and trainers looking to house their horses and greyhounds in safe areas.
-If you wish to be added to the list of people who may be able take horses or greyhounds in, and can offer space in a bushfire emergency, please email animalwelfare@rwwa.com.au.
+This document outlines those who may be able to assist fire-affected owners and trainers looking to house their horses and greyhounds in safe areas.

+To be added to the list of people who may be able take in horses or greyhounds and can offer space in a bushfire emergency, please email animalwelfare@rwwa.com.au.